-You can make some pressure cooker gravy using the juices left in your pot if you want too….super easy to do and a great add.
+You can make some pressure cooker gravy in about 15 minutes using the juices left in your pot if you want too.
+That is super easy to do and a great add.

 - It cooks way faster…..that’s the point right?

-- Roast beef in an Instant Pot or Ninja Foodi comes out extremely tender
+- Roast beef in an electric pressure cooker, Instant Pot or Ninja Foodi comes out extremely tender

 - You’re able to cook everything all in the same pot which cuts down on dishes (yeah) and the vegetables/potatoes get to soak up all that goodness while they’re cooking.